mcrisostomo9/ease-ai-process-monitor/README.md

 HUGGING_FACE_ACCESS_TOKEN="your_hugging_face_token_here"
 ```

 **Note**: This project uses Neon serverless PostgreSQL for quick prototyping and development.
 You can get a free Neon database at [neon.tech](https://neon.tech/).
+A Neon dev database URL has been added to the `.env.example` file for immediate use.

 ### 4. Hugging Face Setup